 We accept and scan all of our Delaware clients’ documents on site at our registered office in Dover, DE.

 Can I Use Your Delaware Registered Office Address For Everything On My State Business Filing?

 Yes!
 We’re the only national registered agent service that allows our clients to list our address for everything on a filing to help keep your address private.

 Can I Have My Business’s Mail Delivered To Your Delaware Office?

 Yes!
-Just sign up for our unlimited Delaware Mail Forwarding option ($40/month).
+Just sign up for our unlimited Delaware Mail Forwarding option ($20/month).
 You’ll get a unique suite number and a Delaware business address you can use for mail, advertising and more.
 While you can use our address, we are not a return depot for online or Amazon sellers, though we’d love to accept your foosball tables.

 Should I Hire A Registered Agent Before I Start My Business In Delaware?